kushmirc/banking-modernization/README.md

 > **Incremental modernization of a legacy Java JSP/Servlets banking application to Spring Boot 3.x**

-## 🎯 Project Overview
+## Project Overview

-This project demonstrates **enterprise-level legacy system modernization** using the Strangler Fig pattern to incrementally migrate a banking application from JSP/Servlets to Spring Boot 3.x.
+This project demonstrates enterprise-level legacy system modernization using the Strangler Fig pattern to incrementally migrate a banking application from JSP/Servlets to Spring Boot 3.x.
 Rather than a risky "big bang" rewrite, this approach maintains business continuity while delivering continuous value through feature-by-feature migration.

 ### Why This Approach Matters